-Cerebrovascular diseases can limit the flow of blood through the arteries to the brain.
-The carotid arteries bring oxygen-rich blood to the front part of the brain.
-The blood vessels which carry oxygenated blood to the back portion of the brain are called the vertebral arteries.
+Cerebrovascular diseases can limit the flow of blood that reaches the brain through the arteries.
+The carotid arteries bring oxygen-rich blood to the front section of the brain.
+The blood vessels which carry oxygenated blood to the back portion of the brain are called vertebral arteries.

-This lack of the blood flow to the brain may be caused by:
+This lack of blood flow to the brain may be caused by:

-The specific cause of vascular disease in the brain depends on the type of condition, but the majority of cerebrovascular events are caused by atherosclerotic disease, which is the accumulation of plaque that can slow blood flow to the brain and lead to a stroke
+The specific cause of vascular disease in the brain depends on the type of condition, but the majority of cerebrovascular events are caused by atherosclerotic disease.
+This is the accumulation of plaque that can slow blood flow to the brain and lead to a stroke

 The leading cerebrovascular neurosurgeons at NSPC have extensive experience in treating an array of complex cerebrovascular diseases including: